Nine-dart finish: Nine-dart finishes in televised matches

-As of 3 January 2023, 72 nine-darters have been thrown in televised matches by 32 different players.
-53 of those 72 hit two 180s and finished with a 141 check-out.
-English players have achieved a total of 35 nine-darters, 13 have been achieved by Dutch players, six by Scottish and Welsh players, three by Australian players, two by Belgian, Northern Irish and Portuguese players and one nine-darter has been achieved by players from the United States, Canada, and Lithuania.
+As of 28 December 2024, 96 nine-darters have been thrown in televised matches by 47 different players.
+74 of those 96 hit two 180s and finished with a 141 check-out.
+English players have achieved a total of 46 nine-darters, 16 have been achieved by Dutch players, eight by Welsh players, six by Scottish players, four by Australians, three by Belgian and Irish players, two by Northern Irish, Portuguese and American players and one nine-darter has been achieved by players from Canada, Lithuania, Poland and Sweden.

 The first televised nine-dart finish was achieved at the MFI World Matchplay on 13 October 1984 by John Lowe, who checked out 141 with T17, T18, D18 after scoring two maximum 180s.
-For this he received a prize of £102,000, and he went on to win the whole event.
+For this he received a prize of £102,000, going on to win the whole event.
 This nine-dart finish was not broadcast live, nor was Paul Lim's at the 1990 BDO World Darts Championship.
 The first ever live broadcast nine-dart finish was performed by Shaun Greatbatch against Steve Coote in the final of the Dutch Open on 3 February 2002, while Phil Taylor achieved the first live nine-darter broadcast on British television during the 2002 World Matchplay.

 Taylor has achieved the feat more than any other darts player on television, having done so 11 times.
 His first came on 1 August 2002 during a quarter-final tie against Chris Mason at the 2002 World Matchplay in Blackpool, for which Taylor received £100,000.
 Despite having achieved the feat a record 11 times, Taylor never hit a nine-darter in the World Championship, missing a chance on the outside wire of double 12 in his last match in the 2018 Final.